 In contrast to the clear figures in the foreground, the figures in the distance are a bit vague, their edges blurred, a nod to the fact that these figures are distant from the family.
 We have a small wall separating the foreground from the figures in the background.
 On the right is John the Baptist, also a child.
 He would only have been a few months older than Christ.
 John was the patron saint of Florence and so it was very common for Florentine artist to include him in their paintings of Jesus’ family, or of the Madonna and child.

 Behind him are 5 mysterious nudes.
 Two to the left, three to the right.
 There are theories as to who these figures represent, but no one really knows for sure.
 I’m going to give you the theory that seems the most likely to me.
 The figures are presented not in space but in time, or history and represent three ages of man.

 The five figures in the background represent the pagan age, or as it was sometime referred to, era ante legem meaning before the word of God.
 Mary who has a book on her lap represents post legem, or after the word.
 John the Baptist is the connection between the two eras.

 John appears to be in water, appropriate as he is the baptist, but also appropriate if this painting is representing the different eras.
-The pagans also practiced a baptism of neophytes, and hence these are naked as going to or coming from that baptism.
-John practices a baptism that prepares the way for Christ, so John and water uniting the two images.
+The pagans also practiced a baptism of neophytes, and hence these figures are naked as going to or coming from baptism.
+John practices a baptism that prepares the way for Christ, so John and water unite the two images or eras.

 You will note that while Christ is the focus in the foreground, and John the Baptist is looking at the Family, the nudes in the background appear unaware of their presence.
 Another indication that we are looking at a picture of temporal distance not spatial distance.